First, a disclaimer: Although horror might be my favorite genre, I’m no expert on it.

 Religious horror is based in the physical pain of eternal torture and the shame of being rejected by God.
 Psychological horror is based in the mental suffering that comes from having your brain itself turn on you, distorting your perception of reality and changing who you are as a person.
 Many of our day-to-day fears are based in the anguish of losing loved ones, being abandoned or betrayed by the people around us, and facing the inevitability that one day we will die, and in enough time, be forgotten.

 (And it’s coming way faster than you thought.)

 But closest to the core are our primal fears: the ones that let us know a bear is about to eat us and we need to get away from it as fast as possible.

 The three simplest ones are:

 - Gore.
-This means it just killed someone else, and recently.
-So it’s probably still around.
+This means it just killed someone else, so it’s probably still around.

 - Loud noises.
-It’s roaring at us.
+It’s roaring.
 It must be pissed.

 But there are plenty of others, tied to our survival instincts in different ways.
 For example…